 When Sam was released from treatment, FAN and HNH were there to help him again.
 Knowing that returning to our house was not the best idea for Sam, they were able to find a sober living home for him to move into.
 Sober living homes provide a safe, sober environment for people in recovery.
 The safety, structure, and community they offer make transitioning to a sober life so much easier.
 FAN even awarded Sam a sober living scholarship, which took care of his first two weeks of rent.

 As if all that wasn’t enough, Sam was also assigned a Peer Recovery Coach through FAN/HNH.
 A peer coach is a person in long-term recovery who helps someone new to recovery navigate their journey.
 Having someone who has “been there, done that” to talk to can greatly increase the chances that a person will stay sober.

 All of the services that Families Against Narcotics and their Hope Not Handcuffs program provided to Sam were free of charge.
 How amazing is that?
 For a person who is struggling to be able to connect with people who understand their problem, and are willing to go the extra mile to help them, is special in its own right.
 But to not have to pay for any of it?
 That’s icing on the cake.

-As I write this, it’s been a little over a year since my son chose to call FAN/HNH.
-He is still in the same sober living home and, most importantly, is still sober.
-He celebrated one year of sobriety on August 26, 2020, and my wife and I couldn’t be any prouder of him.
+As I write this, it’s been a little over two years since my son chose to call FAN/HNH.
+He is now living in his own apartment and working full time.
+My wife and I couldn’t be any prouder of him.

 I honestly believe that things would be significantly different in Sam’s life today if it wasn’t for Families Against Narcotics and Hope Not Handcuffs.
 They understand that people who struggle with addiction aren’t bad people; they’re sick people who need—and deserve—help, just like anyone else with a debilitating disease.